utecx-development/ud-file-configuration/README.md

 > Important

 - Every complex object just like user data which you want to save to your file has to extend the UfObject class or else it wont be formatted correctly
-- THE JSON FETURE IS NOT ACCESSIBLE @ THE TIME!
+- THE JSON FEATURE IS NOT ACCESSIBLE @ THE TIME!
 WE ARE WORKING ON IT!

 ```java